 International climate policy and governance, environmental policy and ethics, risk analysis, and ethics and emerging technologies

 Andrew Light is University Professor of Philosophy, Public Policy, and Atmospheric Sciences, and Director of the Institute for Philosophy and Public Policy at George Mason University.
 He is also a Distinguished Senior Fellow in the Climate Program at the World Resources Institute in Washington, D.C., and Faculty Affiliate at the Center for International Environment and Resource Policy at Tufts University.

 Andrew has two interrelated careers.
-One is as an academic where he has worked for almost twenty years on the normative implications of environmental policy.
+One is as an academic where he has worked for twenty years on the normative implications of environmental policy.
 The other is as a policy expert and advocate where he works on the front lines of international climate and science policy.
 From 2013-2016 he served as Senior Adviser and India Counselor to the U.S. Special Envoy on Climate Change, and as a Staff Climate Adviser in Secretary of State John Kerry's Office of Policy Planning in the U.S. Department of State.
-In this capacity he was Co-Chair of the U.S.-India Joint Working Group on Combating Climate Change, Chair of the Interagency Climate Working Group on the Sustainable Development Goals across all agencies for the U.S. government, and served on the senior strategy team for the UN climate negotiations.
+In this capacity he was Co-Chair of the U.S.-India Joint Working Group on Combating Climate Change, Chair of the Climate Working Group on the Sustainable Development Goals across all agencies for the U.S. government, and served on the senior strategy team for the UN climate negotiations.